Anilchowdary69/AI-Language-Translator-Bot/README.md

 A conversational chatbot built with **Amazon Lex V2** that detects user input and provides real-time translations using **Amazon Translate**.

-Overview of Project ☁️
+Overview of Project:

 In this project, I'll be building a language translation bot using Amazon Lex.

 If you want to translate a word or sentence into another language, all you have to do is type it into this chatbot - and it will output the translation.

-Steps to be performed 👩‍💻
+Steps to be performed:

 In this Project, i will be going through the following steps.

 Creating an empty chatbot